RoxanneGiorgi/Airbnb-Analysis/README.md

 --> How much will my place make on Airbnb?

+>> Find out by using our interactive app made with R Shiny!

 APP INSTRUCTIONS:
   1. Download files: AirbnbForest.R, server.R, ui.R, Making-Graphs.R, FinalCleanedAirbnb.csv
       1.1.
 Ensure all files are in the same directory